-How to Build an eBay Clone App
+How to Build an Airbnb Clone

 App and web development have come a long way over the last few years.
 We use a lot of aggregator business model apps every day such as AirBnb, Uber, Grab and so on.
 Using the React CometChat UI Kit, Firebase backend services, you will learn how to build the AirBnb clone.